 Environmental Sustainability in Germany

-• Spend 4 weeks studying environmental policy in Europe's "greenest" city.
+- Spend 4 weeks studying environmental policy in Europe.

-• Educational excursions to the Black Forest, European Parliament, a photovoltaic soccer stadium, and more.
+- Educational excursions to the Bavarian Forest, businesses using sustainable practices, and more.

 The Environmental Studies of Europe summer program is designed to provide students with first-hand exposure to the environmental issues facing Europe, with a focus on the European Union community and the policies being implemented to address these issues.
-The program is held in Freiburg, Germany, arguably the “greenest” city in Europe.
-Consistent with this status, Freiburg offers excellent examples of sustainable living: (1) extensive, reliable, and inexpensive public transportation, (2) prevalent use of solar panels, (3) high-profile wind turbines, (4) comprehensive curb-side recycling, and (5) access to extensive open space.
-Freiburg also serves as the western gateway to the Black Forest.
+The program is held in Regensburg, Germany, a university town along the Danube River.
+Regensburg offers excellent examples of sustainable living: (1) extensive, reliable, and inexpensive public transportation, (2) prevalent use of solar panels, (3) high-profile wind turbines, (4) comprehensive curb-side recycling, and (5) access to extensive open space.
+Regensburg is also close to the Bavarian Forest.
 Class field trips explore all of these amenities.
-In addition to classroom discussion and local field trips, students visit the European Parliament in order to better appreciate the formulation of environmental protection policies.

 Six hours of upper level undergraduate or graduate credit are granted by the University of Kansas upon successful completion of the program.

-EVRN 550/ECON 550: Environmental Economics: Research Methods and Analytical Approaches
+EVRN 350/ECON 350: Environmental Economics: Research Methods and Analytical Approaches

 This course provides an overview of the theory, analytical approaches, and research methods, especially empirical research methods, of economic analysis as it applies to environmental issues.